emissary-ingress/emissary/docs/topics/running/ambassador-with-aws.md

 * **Load Balancer Service Configuration (L7 ELB):**

-   The following `Service` will deploy a L7 ELB with tls termination configured at the load balancer:
+   The following `Service` will deploy a L7 ELB with TLS termination configured at the load balancer:
    ```yaml
    apiVersion: v1
    kind: Service